mono-company/ygdir-legacy/README.md

 ## Ygdir

-### A BEM/ITCSS based framework
+### A minimalist CSS framework

-Ygdir is a new CSS framework that aims to make CSS less painful.
+Ygdir is a new CSS framework that aims to make CSS less painful, by working with strict filename and classname conventions, and aiming to write as little CSS as possible.

+### Documentation

+Visit our website at http://ygdir.dev/

 ### Install